 High Hamstring Tendonopathy Diagnosis

-If you are suffering from gluteal and/or hamstring pain and want an accurate diagnosis and treatment options, then call Dr. Runco’s office today.
-He will perform a series of tests to differentiate your condition between sciatica, piriformis syndrome and High Hamstring Tendonopathy.
+If you are suffering from gluteal and/or hamstring pain and want an accurate diagnosis and treatment options, then call San Diego Running Institute today.
+Dr. Allen D.C. perform a series of tests to differentiate your condition between sciatica, piriformis syndrome and High Hamstring Tendonopathy.
 If necessary he will order an MRI to confirm the diagnosis.
-Dr. Runco will explain your condition to you in detail and provide you with all possible treatment options.
+Dr. Allen D.C. will explain your condition to you in detail and provide you with all possible treatment options.
 To make an appointment call (858) 268-8525.
 All major health insurances are accepted.